 If we are willing to accept a fairly poor approximation of our target unitary (a fairly large dist between our approximation and the target) we will be able to use a fairly short sequence of our elementary gates (i.e., a short braid).
 In this case we can consider some maximum gate sequence length t (maximum run time) and search all possible gate sequences of length less than t, choosing the one that best approximates our target.
 We should expect to achieve a distance to the target that drops exponentially with t, as discussed near Eq.
 11.4.
-If we are considering a single qubit made of three Fibonacci anyons, our elementary gates are the braid generators $\hat{\sigma}1, \hat{\sigma}2, \hat{\sigma}1^{-1}, \hat{\sigma}2^{-1}$.
-This means that if we want to search through all braids of length t we have to search roughly 4^t braids.
-While there are some tricks that allow us to reduce this number somewhat23, the computational effort24 will always grow exponentially with the length t.
-If one wants to make highly accurate approximation of a target unitary with a very small error distance, one can easily obtain a run time t large enough that brute force searching becomes unfeasible.
-Kitaev-Solovay Algorithm Kitaev and Solovay25 provide us an explicit algorithm to construct very accurate approximations of any desired unitary given a universal set of elementary gates with reasonable (not exponentially growning!) computational effort24.
+If we are considering a single qubit made of three Fibonacci anyons, our elementary gates are the braid generators $\hat{\sigma}1, \hat{\sigma}2, \hat{\sigma}1^{-1}, \hat{\sigma}2^{-1}$ .
+This means that if we want to search through all braids of length t we have to search roughly $4^t$ braids.
+While there are some tricks that allow us to reduce this number somewhat, the computational effort will always grow exponentially with the length t.
+If one wants to make highly accurate approximation of a target unitary with a very small error distance, run times t can become large enough that brute force searching becomes unfeasible.
+Kitaev-Solovay Algorithm Kitaev and Solovay provide us an explicit algorithm to construct very accurate approximations of any desired unitary given a universal set of elementary gates with reasonable (not exponentially growing!) computational effort.
 The essence of this algorithm is as follows.
-Let us suppose that by brute-force search we can approximate any unitary
+Let us suppose that by brute-force search we can approximate any unitary op-